Paul was a student at the University of Wisconsin in the 60s and also served in the Navy during America's involvement in the Vietnam War.

 6. The Fans

-Much like the Green Bay Packers, Wisconsin Badgers football fans have helped make the team successful.
+Similar to the Green Bay Packers, Wisconsin Badgers football fans have helped make the team successful.
 When Alvarez took over as head coach in 1990, the Badgers were averaging only about 42,000 in attendance for home games.
 Over the past two decades, the 80,000 capacity Camp Randall Stadium has been sold out for practically every home game by rabid fans who create an electrifying atmosphere.
 Go to any home game or watch one on national TV, like the Ohio State game of 2010, and you'll know what I mean.
 Is it any coincidence that the Badgers won 16 straight games at home matching LSU for the longest current streak nationally?
 A sizable representation of Wisconsin fans is also present at many of the Badgers away games.
 The cheering fans certainly give Wisconsin a 12th man advantage.

 As long as Wisconsin has success on the field, outstanding coaches, and can recruit excellent players, football success will continue for the Badgers just as it has for college powerhouses like Ohio State, LSU, and Alabama.